Wind turbine: History

 In Denmark by 1900, there were about 2500 windmills for mechanical loads such as pumps and mills, producing an estimated combined peak power of about 30 megawatts (MW).
 The largest machines were on 24 m towers with four-bladed 23 m diameter rotors.
 By 1908, there were 72 wind-driven electric generators operating in the United States from 5 kilowatts (kW) to 25 kW.
 Around the time of World War I, American windmill makers were producing 100,000 farm windmills each year, mostly for water-pumping.

-By the 1930s, wind generators for electricity were common on farms, mostly in the United States where distribution systems had not yet been installed.
+By the 1930s, use of wind turbines in rural areas was declining as the distribution system extended to those areas.

-A forerunner of modern horizontal-axis wind generators was in service at Yalta, USSR in 1931.
+A forerunner of modern horizontal-axis wind generators was in service at Yalta, USSR, in 1931.
 This was a 100 kW generator on a 30 m tower, connected to the local 6.3 kV distribution system.
 It was reported to have an annual capacity factor of 32 percent, not much different from current wind machines.

 In the autumn of 1941, the first megawatt-class wind turbine was synchronized to a utility grid in Vermont.
-The Smith–Putnam wind turbine only ran for 1,100 hours before suffering a critical failure.
+The Smith–Putnam wind turbine only ran for about five years before one of the blades snapped off.
 The unit was not repaired, because of a shortage of materials during the war.

 The first utility grid-connected wind turbine to operate in the UK was built by John Brown & Company in 1951 in the Orkney Islands.

-Despite these diverse developments, developments in fossil fuel systems almost eliminated any wind turbine systems larger than supermicro size.
-In the early 1970s, however, anti-nuclear protests in Denmark spurred artisan mechanics to develop microturbines of 22 kW.
+In the early 1970s, however, anti-nuclear protests in Denmark spurred artisan mechanics to develop microturbines of 22 kW despite declines in the industry.
 Organizing owners into associations and co-operatives led to the lobbying of the government and utilities and provided incentives for larger turbines throughout the 1980s and later.
 Local activists in Germany, nascent turbine manufacturers in Spain, and large investors in the United States in the early 1990s then lobbied for policies that stimulated the industry in those countries.

 It has been argued that expanding the use of wind power will lead to increasing geopolitical competition over critical materials for wind turbines, such as rare earth elements neodymium, praseodymium, and dysprosium.
 However, this perspective has been critically dismissed for failing to relay how most wind turbines do not use permanent magnets and for underestimating the power of economic incentives for the expanded production of these minerals.